opentdf/spec/README.md

 However, a TDF can be encoded in other ways.
 For example, as an HTML document:

-![TDF Structure Illustration](https://files.readme.io/5af8aee-Zip_and_HTML.png "TDF composed as Zip and HTML file") _A TDF object can be packaged as a standard ZIP_
+![TDF Structure Illustration](https://files.readme.io/5af8aee-Zip_and_HTML.png "TDF composed as Zip and HTML file") _A TDF object can be packaged as a standard ZIP, or as an HTML document_

 ---
 ## NanoTDF: A Compact Binary Format